Sun Damage: How To Tell If It's Freckles Or Age Spots And What To Do About It

 Persistence

-Freckles are often seasonal, becoming more pronounced during the summer months and fading or becoming less noticeable in the winter when sun exposure decreases.
-They’re influenced by UV exposure, which can cause them to darken temporarily but fade when exposure is reduced.
-Age spots are generally more permanent; once they form, they don’t fluctuate with changes in seasons and remain visible year-round without fading.
+Freckles are often seasonal, becoming more pronounced during the summer months and less noticeable in the winter when sun exposure decreases.
+They are influenced by UV exposure, which can darken them temporarily before they ease off when exposure is reduced.
+Age spots are generally more persistent; once they form, they do not fluctuate with the seasons and stay visible year-round.

 Rose Hip Seed Oil